Exploring the CCNA Score Report: What's Behind the Numbers?

 Topic Average Scores

-To find the best or worst performance on the exam topic, we calculate the average and median scores for each exam topic among passed and failed reports separately.
+To find the best or worst performance on the exam topic, we calculated the average score for each topic, separating passed and failed reports.
+Additionally, we computed the differences between these average scores, along with their respective standard deviations.

 Correlation Analysis of Weighted Score